FREQUENTLY ASKED QUESTIONS

 On average our clients attend about 15-20 sessions.
 We recommend a minimum of 10 sessions for a start.
 Additional sessions may be added depending on each individual’s needs.
 Ultimately, it will depend on each client and their therapeutic goals.

 The first session will be an intake session and a self-introduction session.
 You can expect to fill up several forms to gather basic details followed by a self-introduction art based session.
+We have a short video here that gives a quick overview of what a client can expect during their first visit from start to finish.

 Making an Appointment

 You may cancel or postpone your appointment 24 hours before the session without any fees.
-For cancellation within 24 hours, there will be no replacement of that paid session.

 Other Related Questions